In an independent study by York University, the evaluators reported the following as strengths of SSE Canada’s program:

 - Character building

 - High quality of mentors

 - Social impact learning

 Further evidence of the School’s successful development includes a favorable evaluation by York University, Startup Canada’s award for “Best Support to Entrepreneurs” in Ontario, and steady recognition of our alumni for achievements at the municipal, regional, and national levels.
 In evaluation data from roughly 350 Unlearning participants across our fellowships, thematic programs, and consulting clients (non-profits, government), participants rated our Unlearning program an average 3.7 out of 4 for overall value.

-SSE Ontario’s students tackle Ontario’s most complex and intractable problems and issues that affect all of our lives.
+SSE Canada’s students tackle Ontario’s most complex and intractable problems and issues that affect all of our lives.
 By blending the values of social change and the tools of business growth and sustainability, our fellows stand at the cutting edge of creative ideas that make Ontario a safer, more equitable, and prosperous province.